Orissa Minerals Development Company Q2 Net Profit Surges 296.8% with Strong Revenue Growth

 *this image is generated using AI for illustrative purposes only.

-The Calcutta High Court, through a bench comprising Honourable Justice Sabyasachi Bhattacharyya and Honourable Justice Supratim Bhattacharya, delivered its judgment on December 9, 2025.
-The court dismissed both F.M.A.
+The Calcutta High Court, through a bench comprising Honourable Justice Sabyasachi Bhattacharyya and Honourable Justice Supratim Bhattacharya, had dismissed both F.M.A.
 No. 939 of 2012 and F.M.A.
-No. 941 of 2012, thereby affirming the judgments passed by the Additional District Judge courts at Barasat in 2012.
+No. 941 of 2012 on December 9, 2025.
+The court affirmed the judgments passed by the Additional District Judge courts at Barasat and upheld the original arbitration awards from 2012.

 The legal battle originated from two separate iron ore supply agreements between OMDC and Jai Balaji Industries.
 The first agreement, dated March 11, 2004, involved the supply of 7,000 metric tonnes per month of sponge grade calibrated iron ore.
 The second agreement, executed on August 13, 2003, covered the supply of 1,00,000 tonnes of iron ore annually.

-The High Court conducted an exhaustive review of the contractual obligations, examining ten specific issues including pre-conditions for supply, waiver of advance payment requirements, and the validity of arbitration awards.
-The court found that OMDC had waived its right to 100% advance payment by continuing supply for substantial periods without insisting on such payments.
+The High Court found that OMDC had waived its right to 100% advance payment by continuing supply for substantial periods without insisting on such payments.
+The court emphasized that both agreements contained mandatory supply obligations despite "subject to availability" clauses.

 Historical Stock Returns for Orissa Minerals Development Comp